AI Toolkit Cheat Sheet

 Best AI Models by Task

 You don't need the biggest model for every job.
-Here's what works best for common small business tasks, as of February 2026.
+Here's what works best for common small business tasks, as of June 2026.
+Each model name links to the provider's announcement or model page.

 General Text (emails, summaries, content drafts)